Unit 2 - Notes

 Unit 2: Control structures and Input/Output functions

-1. Decision Making and Branching
+1. Control Structures: Decision Making (Branching)

 1.1 The if Statement